alysonvilela/fone-landing-page/README.md

 ## ADAPTS
 As the project was going, could percept that all thing was so **crude*, then I've done a couple ajustments.

 The elements used for it was a **shadow-box** at **.contents** on desktop layout.
-Also add a animations on the headphone's image block, calling user's attention for it beauty and design.
+Also added a animations on the headphone's image block, calling user's attention for it beauty and design.

 ## FINAL PROJECTS